Facial Micro-Expression (FME) Workshop 2026

 Paper Submission Procedure

 Paper submissions will follow the FG 2026 formatting and length requirements.
-We will use the same submission system as FG 2026:
+We will use the same submission system as FG 2026.
+Once logged in, you can select the Track: "Micro-Expression (FME) Workshop 2026: Pushing Boundaries in Temporal and Spatial Subtle Movement Analysis":

 FME workshop papers will follow the long paper format of FG 2026, consisting of 8 pages plus references.
 The submission should include substantive new research techniques, findings, and applications.
 Accepted workshop papers will be included in the FG 2026 workshop proceedings, subject to the conference publication policy.